-Women's Heart Disease Symptoms To Watch Out For In Family And Friends
+Women's Heart Disease Symptoms

 As if 2016 wasn't already difficult enough for us all to handle, we lost Hollywood mother-daughter legends Debbie Reynolds and Carrie Fisher within one day each other as the holiday season wound down.
 On Dec.
 23, Fisher suffered a heart attack while on a plane from London to Los Angeles.
 Medical personnel were able to remove her from the flight, and that night it was reported that she was in stable condition.
 However, she never regained consciousness, and to the world's shock, on Tuesday, Dec.
 27 at 8:55 in the morning, Fisher died at the age of 60.